boddulurisrisai/github_series/BodduluriSriSai/Introduction.md

 =============
 BODDULURI SRISAI
 ----------------
-Hi,I am ** BodduluriSriSai ** and I am a student at KL University persuing my B.Tech degree in the field of computer science specializtion.
+Hi,I am ** Bodduluri SriSai ** and I am a student at KL University persuing my B.Tech degree in the field of computer science specializtion.

 I am not only good at marks but also involved in many social activities as well.I